Are Poppers Legal In Singapore?

 They are NOT illegal however if you use said poppers for something other than inhaling/sniffing.
 For example – Cleaning.

-These solvent cleaners have commercial/industrial/cleaning applications.
-In fact. they are excellent cleaners that can put a real deep shine to your leather jackets!
+These very capable solvent cleaners have their places in commercial/industrial/cleaning applications.
+In fact. they are excellent cleaners that can put a real, deep shine to your leather jackets!
 Here we have attached an article written by Vice, to show you just how useful poppers can be when it comes to cleaning.

 Owning a bottle of poppers at home for the sake of polishing your rice cooker or crock pot is hardly an illegal activity.
 If your bottle of rush does not contain Amyl Nitrite AND you do not inhale it in any way or form, you are using it right.